typelate/check/README.md

 Originally built as part of [`muxt`](https://github.com/crhntr/muxt), this package also powers the `muxt check` CLI command.
 If you only need command-line checks, use `muxt check` directly.
 Unlike `muxt`, which requires templates to be defined as global variables, this package lets you map templates to data parameters more flexibly (at the cost of some verbosity).

-For a simpler, easier-to-configure alternative, consider [jba/templatecheck](https://github.com/jba/templatecheck).
+For a more robust and easier-to-configure alternative, consider [jba/templatecheck](https://github.com/jba/templatecheck).

 ## Key Types and Functions